Tocopherol: Esters

+Manufacturers also commonly convert the phenol form of the vitamins (with a free hydroxyl group) to esters, using acetic or succinic acid.
+These tocopheryl esters are more stable and are easier to use in vitamin supplements. α-Tocopheryl esters are de-esterified in the gut and then absorbed as the free tocopherol.
+Tocopherol succinate, tocopheryl nicotinate, tocopheryl linolate, and tocopheryl palmitate esters are also used in cosmetics and some pharmaceuticals.
+Each milligram of α-tocopheryl acetate can be hydrolyzed into 0.91 mg of α-tocopherol; each mg of the succinate can be hydrolyzed into 0.81 mg of α-tocopherol.

+Free vitamin E acts as an antioxidant due to its exposed phenol group; this also renders it sensitive to degradation by oxygen.
+The ester form shields this group from oxidation, but this also prevents the ester form from directly acting as an antioxidant.
+Unlike free vitamin E, the ester form is not a very effective food antioxidant, as the phenol group is prevented from being oxidized by the attached ester group.
+On the other hand, the ester form can slowly hydrolyze into the free tocopherol form in the presence of water, releasing some antioxidant activity.
+The EFSA has found α-tocopherol acetate to be a safe stabilizer for plastic materials in contact with food.

+Tocofersolan is a water soluble variant produced by linking the succinate ester with polyethylene glycol.
+It is approved in Europe as a way to supply vitamin E to people who cannot absorb fats.

 Uses

 Observational studies that measure dietary intake and/or serum concentration, and experimental studies that ideally are randomized clinical trials (RCTs), are two means of examining the effects or lack thereof of a proposed intervention on human health.
 Healthcare outcomes may be expected to be in accord between reviews of observational and experimental studies.
 If there is a lack of agreement, then factors other than design need to be considered.
 In observational studies on vitamin E, an inverse correlation between dietary intake and risk of a disease, or serum concentration and risk of a disease, may be considered suggestive, but any conclusions also should rest on randomized clinical trials of sufficient size and duration to measure clinically significant results.
 One concern with correlations is that other nutrients and non-nutrient compounds (such as polyphenols) may be higher in the same diets that are higher in vitamin E. Another concern for the relevance of RCTs described below is that while observational studies are comparing disease risk between low and high dietary intake of naturally occurring vitamin E from food (when worldwide, the adult median dietary intake is 6.2 mg/d for d-α-tocopherol; 10.2 mg/day when all of the tocopherol and tocotrienol isomers are included), the prospective RCTs often used 400 IU/day of synthetic dl-α-tocopherol as the test product, equivalent to 268 mg of α-tocopherol equivalents.